Information about the Presidential Green Chemistry Challenge

 EPA’s Office of Chemical Safety and Pollution Prevention sponsors the Presidential Green Chemistry Challenge Awards in partnership with the American Chemical Society Green Chemistry Institute® and other members of the chemical community including industry, trade associations, academic institutions, and other government agencies.

-For 2015 EPA is pleased to announce a new award category for a green chemistry technology that has a "Specific Environmental Benefit: Climate Change."
+In 2015 EPA announced a new award category for a green chemistry technology that has a "Specific Environmental Benefit: Climate Change."

 Throughout the 20 years of the awards program, EPA has presented awards to 104 winners.
 Since its inception, in 1996, EPA has received over 1,500 nominations.
 By recognizing groundbreaking scientific solutions to real-world environmental problems, the Presidential Green Chemistry Challenge has significantly reduced the hazards associated with designing, manufacturing, and using chemicals.